-The Medical Campus Lost and Found is located in Protective Services.
-All buildings and offices are encouraged to promptly forward any "found" items to Protective Services in order to maintain a central location for persons seeking lost property.
+The Medical Campus Lost and Found is the responsibility of Protective Services.
+All buildings and offices are encouraged to promptly forward any "found" items to Protective Services to maintain a central location for persons seeking lost property.
 Owners identified will be notified promptly and arrangements made to return the property.
 Any unidentifiable or unclaimed property will be held for 60 days and then disposed of or donated to charity.

-PROPERTY REGISTRATION AND IDENTIFICATION
+PROPERTY IDENTIFICATION